rish21/ATFS/README.md

 This project was programmed using Python3.6.

-The 'requirements.txt' file should list all Python dependencies, and they should be installed using:
+The `requirements.txt` file should list all Python dependencies, and they should be installed using:

 ```python
 pip install -r requirements.txt
 ```
-Ensure you are in the 'src' directory and run:
+Ensure you are in the `src` directory and run:

 ```python
 python main.py